GOOD TIME CREDIT (GTC)

 Good Time Credit is changed from 47 to 54 days per year,

 The Prison Litigation Reform Act (PLRA), per BOP Policy,

-To Get Good Time Credit you must either have;
+To Get Good Time Credit, you must either have the following;

 1) earned your GED or,

 2) made satisfactory progress toward reaching your GED and

 Good Time credit can be taken away after being given,